-We are pleased to submit this Governmental Accounting Standards Board (GASB) Statement No. 67 Accounting Valuation as of June 30, 2022, for the Vermont State Employees' Retirement System, a single-employer defined benefit pension plan, based on a June 30, 2022, measurement date.
-It contains the actuarial information that will need to be disclosed in order to comply with GASB 67.
+We are pleased to submit this Governmental Accounting Standards Board (GASB) Statement No. 68 Accounting Valuation for the fiscal year ending June 30, 2023, for the Vermont State Employees' Retirement System, a single-employer defined benefit pension plan, based on a June 30, 2022, measurement date for employer reporting as of June 30, 2023.
+It contains the actuarial information that will need to be disclosed in order to comply with GASB 68.

-It is important to note that GASB 67 only defines pension liability for financial reporting purposes and does not apply to contribution amounts for pension funding purposes.
+It is important to note that GASB 68 only defines pension liability for financial reporting purposes, and does not apply to contribution amounts for pension funding purposes.
 The assumptions used in this valuation are the same as those in the Actuarial Valuation and Review report as of June 30, 2021, dated October 29, 2021, except as noted herein.
 Additional details can be found in that report.

-This report was prepared in accordance with generally accepted actuarial principles and practices at the request of the Board to assist the Board and the member units in preparing their financial reports.
+This report was prepared in accordance with generally accepted actuarial principles and practices at the request of the Board to assist the State in preparing its financial reports.
 The financial information on which our calculations were based was provided by the Office of the State Treasurer.
 That assistance is gratefully acknowledged.